poupuu/classification-osteoarthritis-image/README.md

 *Notes: Research/Education only - not for clinical use*

 ## Summary
-Develope a deep learning model to classify the severity of knee osteoarthritis from X-ray images using CNN with modification layers, early stopping, and reducing learning rate, evaluation using classification report & confusion matrix for identify precission, recall, f1-score
+Develope a deep learning model to classify the severity of knee osteoarthritis from X-ray images using CNN with modification layers, early stopping, and reducing learning rate, evaluation using classification report & confusion matrix for identify precission, recall, and f1-score

 ## Problem
 Osteoarthritis diagnosis is heavily reliant on the visual inspection of X-ray images by radiologists to assign a severity grade.
 This manual process faces several key challenges: